LatticeInnovations/github-labels/README.md

 There can be custom tags if required for any specific project.

-The original idea behind this post, here is the LINK.
+The original idea behind this post, https://medium.com/@dave_lunny/sane-github-labels-c5d2e6004b63.